 In theory, yes, concludes the paper by Jarvie and Svenning (2018), which investigates if human-mediated climate change is likely to reduce the rewilding potential of large-bodied animals (megafauna).
 Climate change is recognised as a major threat to global biodiversity and ecosystem functions, mainly because under climate change, temperatures and precipitation may exceed a species’ physiological tolerances.
-Megafauna have had higher extinction rates and range contractions than other species, often leading to the loss of ecosystem functions, notably a reduced capacity to maintain biodiversity.
-This recognition has led to an increase of rewilding campaigns to restore self-regulating, biodiverse ecosystems.
-Rewilding projects often involve reintroduction of extirpated animal species, or the introduction of functionally similar species to replace globally extinct species, aiming to restore top-down trophic interactions such as predation and herbivory to ecosystems.
+Megafauna has had higher extinction rates and range contractions than other species, often leading to the loss of ecosystem functions, notably a reduced capacity to maintain biodiversity.
+This recognition has led to an increase in rewilding campaigns to restore self-regulating, biodiverse ecosystems.
+Rewilding projects often involve the reintroduction of extirpated animal species, or the introduction of functionally similar species to replace globally extinct species, aiming to restore top-down trophic interactions such as predation and herbivory to ecosystems.

 However, climate change may alter the potential suitability of habitats for many species commonly discussed as rewilding candidates.
 As a consequence, current or proposed (re)introductions of species may be to areas that, under future conditions, are climatically unsuitable.
 This could mean major investments in (re)introducing species to areas that may become unsuitable habitat in the future, for example in areas that exceed the species’ maximum temperatures or that are unable to support their primary food source in future climate scenarios.